How to Start a Cleaning Service in New Hampshire (2026)

 State cleaning license N/A Not required N/A

-Annual LLC report NH Secretary of State $100/year (due April 1) Annual
+Annual LLC report NH Secretary of State $100/year; due April 1; $50 late fee Annual

-Registered agent Private service $49-$150/year Before filing LLC
+Registered agent Private service or self $0 (self with NH address) / $49-$150/year Before filing LLC

-UI registration (if employees) NH Employment Security Free; 2.7% new employer rate Within 30 days of hiring
+UI registration (if employees) NH Employment Security (NHES) Free to register; 2.7% new employer rate on first $14,000/employee Before first payroll

 How to Start a Cleaning Service in New Hampshire (Step by Step)